Simples debts can be paid or renegotiated until March 31

-Small businesses and individual microentrepreneurs (MEI) will gain two more months to settle debts with Simples Nacional – a special tax regime for micro and small companies.
-The program’s Management Committee approved today (21) the postponement of the deadline from January 31 to March 31.
+Small businesses and MEIs (individual microentrepreneurs) will gain two more months to settle debts with the Simples Nacional special tax regime for micro and small businesses.
+The Management Committee of the program approved yesterday (21) the postponement of the deadline from January 31 to March 31.

 The measure had been announced last week and was made official today.
 The regularization of debts is necessary for micro and small entrepreneurs and self-employed professionals to continue in Simples Nacional.
 In a note, the Federal Revenue, which is part of the Management Committee, reported that the measure aims to help businesses affected by the covid-19 pandemic.

-“At this time of economic recovery, the deliberation of the Simples Nacional Management Committee aims to provide Simples Nacional taxpayers with the necessary breath to restructure, regularize their pending issues and resume the economic development affected due to the covid-19 pandemic”, he highlighted. the statement.
+“At this time of recovery of the economy, the deliberation of the Managing Committee of Simples Nacional aims to provide Simples Nacional taxpayers with the necessary breath to restructure, regularize their pending issues and resume the economic development affected due to the covid-19 pandemic”, he highlighted. the statement.

 Despite the extension for the payment or renegotiation of debts, the deadline for joining Simples Nacional remains on January 31.
 According to the Revenue, this date cannot be extended as it is established in Complementary Law 123/2006, which created the special regime.